Goals and Course Topics

 Your Workplace Leadership Program

-The 21st-century workplace can be dynamic, fast-paced, and ever-changing.
-A TU degree in Workplace Leadership will help you develop crucial leadership skills in the areas of critical thinking, problem-solving and multimodal communication, all through the lens of multiple cultural perspectives.
+Workplaces can be dynamic, fast-paced and ever-changing.
+A TU degree in workplace leadership will help you develop crucial leadership skills in the areas of critical thinking, problem-solving and multimodal communication, all through the lens of multiple cultural perspectives.

-The program, which is centered around TU’s innovative Dragon Core Curriculum and commitment to Celebrating Cultural Uniqueness, is extremely transfer friendly.
-Up to 90 hours from another institution may be credited towards the program.
+The program, which is centered around TU’s new and innovative Dragon Core Curriculum and commitment to Celebrating Cultural Uniqueness, is extremely transfer friendly.
+Up to 90 hours of transfer credit may be applied toward the program, with as few as 31 credits of coursework required for completion at TU.
 A minimum of 48 hours transfer credit is required to enroll in this program.

 Who Is This Program For?